 The Right Horse Initiative is operated by The WaterShed Animal Fund, which provides ongoing support to the initiative.
 The initiative was established to increase the number of horses adopted annually in the U.S. by promoting successful matches between horses and their owners.

-The Right Horse Initiative also partners with equine rescue organizations to eradicate the stigma often associated with horses that are placed in rescue or equine humane organizations after becoming the subjects of a law enforcement cases, or because they were voluntarily given up by their owners.
+The Right Horse Initiative also partners with equine rescue organizations to eradicate the stigma often associated with horses that are placed in rescue or equine humane organizations after becoming the subjects of law enforcement cases, or because they were voluntarily given up by their owners.

 Horses in Transition